 Most frequently encountered pests include mosquitoes, fire ants, biting flies, wasps, spiders, and chiggers - not being adequately prepared for or inattentive to their possible presence can make a trip less enjoyable.
 Most pests are easily repelled (repellents, protective clothing, rubber boots, etc.) or avoided.
 Ticks are fairly locally distributed and generally not encountered with any frequency in the rice growing areas.
 Louisiana habitats are home to many harmless snake species; a few poisonous species do occur but are infrequently encountered (such as Cottonmouth and Copperhead) - with basic vigilance most, if not all, snakes can easily be avoided.
 Probably of greater concern are environmental hazards, which may result from exposure. (during periods of hot weather: sun, heat, and humidity) or injury (from lack of attention to uneven or slippery terrain).

 Food and bathrooms

 Field sites tend to be in the “middle of nowhere” so once participants have been taken to a site they can come and go from a field at their leisure.
-However, we strongly recommend that you are prepared with some snacks and beverages in case you find yourself not wanting to take a break and leave the action, especially if waiting for your turn aboard the combine.
+However, we strongly recommend that you are prepared with some snack, water and/or other beverages in case you find yourself not wanting to take a break and leave the action, especially if waiting for your turn aboard the combine.